microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 Some potential use cases may involve:

-- In finance, many financial institutions can come together to predict the price of a derivative.
+- In finance, financial institutions can come together to predict the price of a derivative.
-- In finance, many financial institutions can come together to reconcile reference data or ticker symbols.
+- In finance, financial institutions can come together to reconcile reference data or ticker symbols.
-- In healthcare, many hospitals can come together to reconcile hospital records for patients.
+- In healthcare, hospitals can come together to reconcile hospital records for patients.

 ![reconciliation diagram](./images/data-reconciliation.png)